aarnphm/distributed-deployment-ml/PROPOSAL.md

 <img src="./utils/worker-proposal.svg" width="100%" height="200" alt="worker-proposal">

 Dispatcher acts as a middleware to dynamically allocating # of GPUs for certain model.
-This will help users to statically allocate sets of GPUs for a model
+This will help users to statically allocate sets of GPUs for a model, refers to [workers](./utils/workers).

 - Queue requests can be sampled into mini-batches and forward to our GPU workers.
 - we use `spawn` subprocess to run GPU workers.
 Dispatcher has setup two internal queues to handle request and response